`

 Please Specify Desired Format

-Block Section 11--St. Patrick's Cathedral-- Modeled after Chicago's own Holy Name Cathedral, outside of which Hymie "The Pole" Weiss and his party were shot down (leaving bullet holes in the wall for years after), "Mean Streets" now has its own place of worship for your Irish, Polish, and Italian Businessmen to attend.
-An imposing structure, among the tallest in town, it has broad front steps for your bullet riddled convenience.
-Remember Cagney's end in The Roaring Twenties ?--"He used to be a Big Shot."
+Block Section 11--Chicago's own Holy Name Cathedral, outside of which Hymie "The Pole" Weiss and his party were shot down (leaving bullet holes in the wall for years after), "Mean Streets" now has its own place of worship for your Irish, Polish, and Italian Businessmen to attend.
+An imposing structure, among the tallest in town, it has broad front steps for your bullet riddled worshipping convenience.
+Remember Cagney's end in The Roaring Twenties?--"He used to be a Big Shot."
 Well, now you can take your own shot at last minute Salvation!

 Please Specify Desired Format

-Block Section 12-- Mama Lagano's Italian Restaurant is here, the perfect place for a last meal before seeing that someone else has his last meal.
+Block Section 12-- Mama Lagano's Italian Restaurant is here, the perfect place for a great last meal before seeing that someone else has his last meal.
 The upscale Barton Arms Apartments are a good place for the upwardly mobile hoodlum to hang his hat--or for an honest Police Detective, too.
 Of course every City needs its own Mission House/Soup Kitchen for those down-and-outers passing through--and for a public relations conscious Gang Leader conspicuously to support.
-And, given the number of derelicts on this side of the block, a Derelict Building for them to hang their... already hocked hats.
+And, given the number of derelicts on this side of the block, a Derelict Building for them to hang their hats... if they haven't already hocked them.

 Please Specify Desired Format